-For getting the image credentials, visit the Delphix DCT Download page and login with your customer login credentials.
+For pulling the Docker images from the registry, temporary credentials would need to be configured/overridden in the values.yaml file.
+For getting the temporary credentials, visit the Delphix DCT Download5 page and login with your customer login credentials.
 Once logged in, select the DCT Helm Repository link and accept the Terms and Conditions.
-Use password from the popup screen, as shown below.